doemagne/tennis/note.md

 		Content Changes
 		we make further changes to components within our code Who What When Where Why -
+			explaining / revealing :
+				what was done by
+					who
+						when no reason
+							why could be found any
+								where and
+									how it was revealed.
-			what was done by who when no reason why could be found any where. whatever was committed can be reverted
+		whatever was committed can be reverted
 	Revert Back to State
 	Track History
 	Work Collaborativvely with other people
-	Distrobuted Version Control Systems
+	Distributed Version Control Systems

 #Clone - Bring a repository that is hosted somewhere like Github and in to a folder on your local machine.